MasonM/avsh/README.md

                                      expression in the form /search/ for one or more machines.
                                      If not given, will infer from the Vagrantfile.
-    -r, --reconnect                  Closes SSH multiplex socket if present and re-initializes it -s, --ssh-options ARGS           Additional options to pass to SSH, e.g. "-a -6" -d, --debug                      Verbosely print debugging info to STDOUT -v, --version                    Display version
+    -r, --reconnect                  Closes SSH multiplex socket if present and re-initializes it -s, --ssh-options OPTS           Additional options to pass to SSH, e.g. "-a -6" -d, --debug                      Verbosely print debugging info to STDOUT -v, --version                    Display version
     -h, --help                       Display help